30 Things to Know before Visiting Sardinia

 Fall

-For us, the best time to visit Sardinia is indisputable the fall.
+For me, the best time to visit Sardinia is indisputable the fall.
 By coming after the second week of September, you’ll get perfect beach weather but with shoulder season prices and much smaller crowds.
 Most years, the weather is good enough for swimming all the way up to November, so our recommendation would be to focus on early to mid-October if you want to get the lowest prices without sacrificing the chance to swim!

 The weather here is typically warm enough for swimming through all of October and even into November (and occasionally December in the south).
 This period is also perfect for outdoor activities like hiking, biking, and rock climbing as the weather is good, but not scorching and there’s almost no threat of rain.